Application & Benefits of SIMON IoT in Agriculture

 Data Plans Tailored to Meet Your Present Needs and Future Changes

 Our data plans are centered on fair pricing and optimum connectivity.
-We don’t lock you into a plan, and that allows you to adjust as your fleet tracking business grows and adapts.
+We don’t lock you into a plan, and that allows you to adjust as your transportation business grows and adapts.

 Agricultural sensors and paired technology can produce detailed maps of the land’s topography.
 It can also give climate forecasts.
 This information can be delivered in real-time to farmers who can use the data to make immediate adjustments on where to place crops, what type of crops to plant, and how to adjust their crop care.
 Farms located in rural areas and extensive land can still receive reliable connectivity through SIMON IoT.

-This technology monitors growth, points out anomalies, and detects infestations.
+This form of IoT in agriculture monitors growth, points out anomalies, and detects infestations.
 All of this information is ultimately used to avoid and address harm to your crops.

 Livestock can be given wearable IoT devices that monitor the animals’ vitals, location, and even reproductive patterns.
-Farmers won’t lose as many animals to death or illness by heeding the information from these IoT devices.
-You’re able to give more-informed care to sick animals.
+Farmers can lessen loss due to death or illness by heeding the information from these IoT devices for more informed care.
 For instance, the sick animal can be removed from the herd to prevent diseases from spreading, illness can be diagnosed faster, and treatment distributed more efficiently.

 Crop Storage Optimization